 Union looks for students who want to make a difference on our campus both inside and outside of the classroom.
 We will review your secondary school transcripts, counselor and teacher recommendations, extracurricular activities, personal essay, test scores and talents.

 We will look closely at your English language proficiency by reviewing either your TOEFL or IELTS exam score.
 There are no strict cutoffs for the TOEFL exams, but typically we expect computer-based scores of at least 250, paper-based scores of at least 600 and Internet-based scores of at least 90.
-For the IELTS we would want to see a score of 7 but would accept a 6.5.
+For the IELTS scores of 7 or higher are most competitive for admission but scores of 6.5 will be considered.